 Figure 13.
-Acceptable Size Range for Cell Aggregates at the Time of Plating Cell aggregate size can be adjusted by altering the number of times the cell aggregate mixture is pipetted up and down.
-Do not generate single cells.
-Magnifications: 40X and 100X.
+Acceptable Size Range for Cell Aggregates at the Time of Plating.
+Cell aggregate size can be adjusted by altering the number of times the cell aggregate mixture is pipetted up and down.
+Avoid generating single cells.
+Images taken using two magnifications: 40X and 100X.